 Mr. Pinkerton is the founder of several technology companies, has taken one company public and is a named inventor on over 100 issued/pending patents.
-His patented products have generated sales in excess of $500 million and reduced the carbon footprint of customers by approximately 1 million tons.
-He has raised over $100 million and closed distribution agreements with Caterpillar and General Electric.
+His patented products have generated sales in excess of $1 billion and reduced the carbon footprint of customers by approximately 1 million tons.
 Mr. Pinkerton is a recipient of the EY Entrepreneur of the Year Award for central Texas.
 He studied physics at Albion College and Columbia University.

 Prior to joining Clean Energy Labs, Dr. Lackowski was the Chief Scientist at the Center for Nano and Molecular Science and Technology at the University of Texas at Austin.
 In that position, he provided internal scientific consulting to over 300 center users, was instrumental in securing external funding (including a recently awarded $15 million Department of Energy Frontier research center) and managed the operation of a shared $50 million nanoscience instrumentation facility.
 Dr. Lackowski also held scientific positions at Sandia National Laboratories and Texas A&M University.